AcademySoftwareFoundation/OpenImageIO/README.rst

 The plain English bottom line is that OpenImageIO is free, as well as freely modifiable and redistributable (in both source and binary form).
-You may use part or all of it in your own applications, whether proprietary or open, free or commercial or not.
+You may use part or all of it in your own applications, whether proprietary or open, free or commercial.
 Using it in a commercial or proprietary application DOES NOT obligate you to pay us, or to use any particular licensing terms in your own application.

 Web Resources